vinitaparasrampuria/Vinita/README.md

 ##### Project:

-1.	**Flare gas recovery of 2 mmscfd by laying a pipeline between two plants and installing a gas compressor.** </br>
+1.	**Flare gas recovery of 2 mmscfd by laying a pipeline between two plants and installing a gas compressor.** <br/>
 **Activities-** Review of SOW and technical datasheet done.
 Logic prepared and hardwiring done in Allen Bradley PLC.
-Instruments cold loop and hot loop checks, cause and effect checks done.</br>
+Instruments cold loop and hot loop checks, cause and effect checks done.<br/>
 **Outcomes-** Reduction in emission of GHG, utilisation of 2mmscfd gas for sales with net revenue generation of $6.3M per year.

-2.	**Installation of smoke detection system in seven oil well pads.**</br>
+2.	**Installation of smoke detection system in seven oil well pads.**<br/>
-**Activities-** Completed the entire project from beginning to end comprising of engineering, purchase, installation, system testing and documentation inline with the MOC requirements.</br>
+**Activities-** Completed the entire project from beginning to end comprising of engineering, purchase, installation, system testing and documentation inline with the MOC requirements.<br/>
 **Outcomes-** Safety enhancement, waste reduction by removal of stand alone smoke detectors.

-3.	**New Oil Well pad installation and commissioning.** </br>
+3.	**New Oil Well pad installation and commissioning.** <br/>
 **Activities-** Review of all field instruments and PLC, its procurement and/ or arrangement from other sites, installation and commission.
-Logic and SCADA development, field instruments hook up and run time checks as per plant cause and effect.</br>
+Logic and SCADA development, field instruments hook up and run time checks as per plant cause and effect.<br/>
 **Outcomes-** Production volumes added 250 barrel/day with revenue of $4.6M per year.

-4. **Elimination of error in level measurement in tanks**</br>
+4. **Elimination of error in level measurement in tanks**<br/>
 **Activities**- Carried out multiple tests and studied the design of the installation.
 Observed the type of transmitter used is incorrect.
-The results were accurate upon replacement.
+The results were accurate upon replacement.<br/>
 **Outcome**-Appropriate hydrocarbin accounting, safety improvement

-5.	**Level transmitters and flow transmitters installation at oil well pads.**</br>
+5.	**Level transmitters and flow transmitters installation at oil well pads.**<br/>
 **Activities-** Established a network of wireless transmitters by installing around 30 numbers Radar type level transmitters, seven coriolis flow meters and gateways in seven oil well pads.
-Complete engineering, procurement, installation, commissioning, configuration in Allen Bradley PLC, Yokogawa SCS, Siemens PLC and SCADA and auto report generation carried out.</br>
+Complete engineering, procurement, installation, commissioning, configuration in Allen Bradley PLC, Yokogawa SCS, Siemens PLC and SCADA and auto report generation carried out.<br/>
 **Outcomes-** Meeting requirement of hydrocarbon accounting, enhancement in safety and automation.

-6.	**Installation of weigh bridge at site**</br>
+6.	**Installation of weigh bridge at site**<br/>
-**Activities-** Inclusive of  all civil activities, installation, calibration, Government stamping.</br>
+**Activities-** Inclusive of  all civil activities, installation, calibration, Government stamping.<br/>
 **Outcomes-** Meeting requirements of hydrocarbon accounting and reconciliation of crude transfered from well pads to processing terminals.

-7.	**Installation of dual fired burner system at site.**</br>
+7.	**Installation of dual fired burner system at site.**<br/>
-**Activities-** Burner system with gas train installed at site which included datasheet finalisation, procurement, installation, testing and hookup with CCR.</br>
+**Activities-** Burner system with gas train installed at site which included datasheet finalisation, procurement, installation, testing and hookup with CCR.<br/>
 **Outcomes-** Reduction in GHG emission by running on gas mode, prevention of congealing of crude oil in a 250barrel/day production plant.

-8.	**Flame and gas detector installation at site.** </br>
+8.	**Flame and gas detector installation at site.** <br/>
-**Activities-** Around 15 numbers of fire and gas detectors installed and hooked up with PLC and DCS.</br>
+**Activities-** Around 15 numbers of fire and gas detectors installed and hooked up with PLC and DCS.<br/>
-**Outcomes-** Safety enhancement and statutory regulations.Implementation of Fire & Gas optimisation study.</br>
+**Outcomes-** Safety enhancement and statutory regulations.Implementation of Fire & Gas optimisation study.<br/>

-9.	**Installation of new PLC system at two well pads.**</br>
+9.	**Installation of new PLC system at two well pads.**<br/>
 **Activities-** Successfully completed automation of two well pads running on relay logic and pneumatic system.
-Study of IO requirement, preparation of BOM, wiring diagram, procurement, installation, commissioning, cause and effect checks carried out. </br>
+Study of IO requirement, preparation of BOM, wiring diagram, procurement, installation, commissioning, cause and effect checks carried out. <br/>
 **Outcomes-** Automation of two well pads, safety improvement.

-10.	**Instrumentation activities related to new well hook up with surface facilities, SRP installation.**</br>
+10.	**Instrumentation activities related to new well hook up with surface facilities, SRP installation.**<br/>
-**Activities-** All field instruments installation, creation of logic in PLC, graphics development, cause and effect checks carried out.</br>
+**Activities-** All field instruments installation, creation of logic in PLC, graphics development, cause and effect checks carried out.<br/>
 **Outcomes-** Increase in production volumes.

-11.	**Automation of tanker filling operations.**</br>
+11.	**Automation of tanker filling operations.**<br/>
-**Activities-** Implementation of logic for auto tripping of export pumps on filling of tankers or absence of earth integrity.</br>
+**Activities-** Implementation of logic for auto tripping of export pumps on filling of tankers or absence of earth integrity.<br/>
 **Outcomes-** Reduction in manual operation, prevention of over spill, safety improvement, statutory regulations.

-12.	**Installation and upgradation of SCADA system at two oil well pads.**</br>
+12.	**Installation and upgradation of SCADA system at two oil well pads.**<br/>
-**Activities-** Allen Bradley  RS View 32 upgraded to Factory talk view and new SCADA installed for Siemens system in place of HMI.</br>
+**Activities-** Allen Bradley  RS View 32 upgraded to Factory talk view and new SCADA installed for Siemens system in place of HMI.<br/>
 **Outcomes-** Password protection to eliminate unauthorised overrides, increased functionality, auto reporting

-13.	**Rerouting of RAAG 3 well flow line to facilitate easy rig movement.**</br>
+13.	**Rerouting of RAAG 3 well flow line to facilitate easy rig movement.**<br/>
-**Activities-** Complete re routing of surface facilities of four oil wells-removal and re installation of transmitters and valves, cable routing, simulation checks and cause and effect checks.</br>
+**Activities-** Complete re routing of surface facilities of four oil wells-removal and re installation of transmitters and valves, cable routing, simulation checks and cause and effect checks.<br/>
 **Outcomes-** Easy rig movement for drilling and work over activities.

-14.	**Elimination of error in level measurement of tanks.**</br>
+14.	**Elimination of error in level measurement of tanks.**<br/>
 **Activities-** Studied the design parameters and GAD of tannks and concluded the error is due to coils running at the bottom and use of stilling well in unguided radar transmitters.
-Relocation and reconfiguration of transmitters done.</br>
+Relocation and reconfiguration of transmitters done.<br/>
 **Outcomes-** Accuracy improvement, reconciliation of hydrocarbon, statutory requirement.

-15.	**Reduction in produced water pump failure.** </br>
+15.	**Reduction in produced water pump failure.** <br/>
-**Activities-** Recycle line PIT and PCV installed, logic created in PLC and graphics developed.</br>
+**Activities-** Recycle line PIT and PCV installed, logic created in PLC and graphics developed.<br/>
 **Outcomes-** Increase in reliability of system, savings in spares consumption

-16.	**BOM preparation and spares procurement of 150mmscfd capacity gas terminal and 90mmscfd gas terminal.**</br>
+16.	**BOM preparation and spares procurement of 150mmscfd capacity gas terminal and 90mmscfd gas terminal.**<br/>
-**Activities-** Data collection from field, communication with vendors and service providers, codification in Pilog and material procurement through MM module in SAP.</br>
+**Activities-** Data collection from field, communication with vendors and service providers, codification in Pilog and material procurement through MM module in SAP.<br/>
 **Outcomes-** Reduction in downtime due to availability of spares and services.

-17.	**WHCP commissioning at well pads**</br>
+17.	**WHCP commissioning at well pads**<br/>
-**Activities-** Installation, SAT and commissioning carried out for new Well head control panels as part of expansion projects.</br>
+**Activities-** Installation, SAT and commissioning carried out for new Well head control panels as part of expansion projects.<br/>
 Production enhancement

-18.	**Commissioning of new gas wells and well pads<**/br>
+18.	**Commissioning of new gas wells and well pads**<br/>
 **Activities-** DCS, Transmitters, F&G detectors and motorised control valves installation, simulation checks, testing and cause and effect checks.

 19.	**Commissioning of building Fire alarm suppression system**

-20.	**Communication establishment between Hydrocarbon Dew point system from base plant to and new plant via fibre optic communication.**</br>
+20.	**Communication establishment between Hydrocarbon Dew point system from base plant to and new plant via fibre optic communication.**<br/>
 **Outcomes-** Centralization of control system

-21.	**Communication establishment between two gas plants**</br>
+21.	**Communication establishment between two gas plants**<br/>
-**Activities-** Modbus communication established between 45 mmscfd plant with Yokogawa system to 90mmscfd plant with Allen Bradley.</br>
+**Activities-** Modbus communication established between 45 mmscfd plant with Yokogawa system to 90mmscfd plant with Allen Bradley.<br/>
 **Outcomes-** Monitoring of parameters at one place, reporting in Babel Fish.

-22.	**Executed the project of installing Pressure Transmitters in Annulus of Christmas tree of 30 Gas Wells**</br>
+22.	**Executed the project of installing Pressure Transmitters in Annulus of Christmas tree of 30 Gas Wells**<br/>
 **Outcome** -Better monitoring of well parameters and optimization of well

-23.	**Manual Call Point replacement in one gas terminal, three gas well pads and eight oil well pads.**</br>
+23.	**Manual Call Point replacement in one gas terminal, three gas well pads and eight oil well pads.**<br/>
 **Outcomes-** Uniformity in MCP by installing same kind of MCP at all sites for ease of operation.

-24. **Tracker for POB, critical equipment availability, PM compliance** </br>
+24. **Tracker for POB, critical equipment availability, PM compliance** <br/>
 **Activities-** An excel file created for automatic update of POB under various categories wrt attendance, daily monitoring of equipment availability and monthly PM compliance.

 ##### Inter departmental Activities: